admhpr/oversight/content/blog/wasm-a-wasm-game-of-life.md

 JavaScript's garbage-collected heap — where Objects, Arrays, and DOM nodes are allocated — is distinct from WebAssembly's linear memory space, where our Rust values live.JavaScript can read and write to the WebAssembly linear memory space, but only as an ArrayBuffer of scalar values (u8, i32, f64, etc...).
 WebAssembly functions also take and return scalar values.
 These are the building blocks from which all WebAssembly and JavaScript communication is constituted.

 ``wasm_bindgen`` defines a common understanding of how to work with compound structures across this boundary.
-It involves boxing Rust structures, and wrapping the pointer in a JavaScript class for usability, or indexing into a table of JavaScript objects from Rust. `wasm_bindgen` is very convenient, but it does not remove the need to consider our data representation, and what values and structures are passed across this boundary.
+It involves boxing Rust structures, and wrapping the pointer in a JavaScript class forj usability, or indexing into a table of JavaScript objects from Rust. `wasm_bindgen` is very convenient, but it does not remove the need to consider our data representation, and what values and structures are passed across this boundary.
 Instead, think of it as a tool for implementing the interface design you choose.

 When designing an interface between WebAssembly and JavaScript, we want to optimize for the following properties: